 Congressional election scheduled March 20

-Tensas voters will go to the polls March 20 to elect a U. S. Representative for the 5th Congressional District and a judge for the Second Circuit Court of Appeal.
+Richland Parish voters will go to the polls March 20 to elect a U. S. Representative for the 5th Congressional District. a police juror for District 1 and decide the fate of a Hospital property tax renewal.

 Candidates who are now on the ballot to seek the 5th Congressional District spot include Sandra “Candy” Christophe, a Democrat from Alexandria; Chad Conerly, a Republican from Kentwood; Allen Guillory, a Republican from Lawtell; Robert Lansden, a Republican from Ponchatoula; Julia Letlow, a Republican from Rayville; Jaycee Magnuson, a Republican from Opelousas; Horace Melton III, a Republican from Shreveport; M.V.
 “Vinny” Mendoza, an independent from Ponchatoula; Richard H. Pannell, a Republican from Dry Prong; Sancha Smith, a Republican from Opelousas; and Errol Victor Sr., a Republican from Slidell.